simon-verbois/Komga-Meta-Manager/docs/DEVELOPMENT.md

 ### Workflow

 1. Create a feature branch: `git checkout -b feature/feature-name`
-2. Write tests for the new functionality
+2. Implement the functionality with manual testing
-3. Implement the functionality
+3. Test changes manually using the Docker container
-4. Verify all tests pass
-5. Submit PR with detailed description
+4. Submit PR with detailed description

 ### Commit Conventions